htgt/CRISPR-Analyser/README.md

 and now you can create an index.

 ###Create index
-Once you have generated the tsv file(s) you can give them to the crispr_analyser index command with the -i flag:
+Once you have generated the csv file(s) above you can give them to the crispr_analyser index command with the -i flag:

 ```
 ./bin/crispr_analyser index -i /lustre/scratch109/sanger/ah19/GRCh37.tsv -o /lustre/scratch109/sanger/ah19/crisprs_human.bin -s Human -a GRCh37 -e 1